 Low‑temperature experiments were also carried out in atmospheric conditions.
 Prisoners were kept outside naked for 15 hours at temperatures of −25°C (−11°F).
 Every hour they were doused down with cold water and their temperature was taken.
 These were the cruellest experiments conducted in Dachau, and most of the victims died.

-In low-temperature biological experiments it was possible to try to save a prisoner’s life by a fast re-warming process.
+In low‑temperature biological experiments it was possible to try to save a prisoner’s life by a fast re‑warming process.
 A variety of methods were applied: rubbing his body mechanically, warming him in the sun or with the use of an infrared lamp, by diathermy, or hot water.
-A method that aroused a particular amount of interest was the so-called “animal warmth” (animalische Wärme) method.
+A method that aroused a particular amount of interest was the so‑called “animal warmth” (animalische Wärme in German) method.
 There were eight cases of women prisoners from Ravensbrück being used for this method.
-It turned out that one woman could restore the life functions back to a frozen body faster than two, perhaps because on her own she was free of personal repressions.
-However, it still took a long time.
+It turned out that one woman could restore the life functions back to a frozen body by sexual intercourse faster than two, perhaps because on her own it was easier not to feel inhibited.
+However, the process still took a long time.
 Only those individuals whose physical condition allowed them to have sexual intercourse were warmed up exceptionally fast and recovered their normal condition.

 German Nazi doctors conducting pseudo-medical experiments